ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ Why should you approach development with a design-centric mindset?

-^ Well, there are many different subsets of design that tackle specific challenges, but i'll give you a quick tour of the 4 main design disciplines:
+^ Well, there are many different subsets of design that tackle specific challenges, but I'll give you a quick overview of the 4 main design disciplines:

 ---